Diagram provides support to define custom ports for making connections.

 To add a connection port, define the port object and add it to node’s ports collection.
 The offset

 property of port accepts an object of fractions and used to determine the position of ports.
-The following code illustrates how to add ports when initializing the node.

 using System;